 When you hear the term gap year, does it seem like something others would do but certainly not you?
 Maybe you think you’re not adventurous enough, can’t afford it, or you have too many responsibilities.
-We often hear people trying to make excuses about why it’s not a good time to go traveling.
-Unfortunately, with this attitude you will always have a reason not to go abroad.
-The truth is, you can’t afford not to do a gap year – even if you think that window of opportunity in your life has already passed.
+We often hear people trying to make excuses about why it’s not a good time to go travelling.
+Unfortunately, with this attitude, you will always have a reason not to go abroad.
+The truth is, you can’t afford to do a gap year – even if you think that window of opportunity in your life has already passed.

 When we say “gap year” we don’t literally mean you have to commit to going abroad for an entire year.
 Your gap year can mean whatever you want it to mean – whether it’s three months or two years.
 The experience of living in a different country will be impactful and memorable no matter the amount of time.
-Here are our reasons for why everyone – even adults – should take a gap year.
+Here are our reasons why everyone – even adults – should take a gap year.

 When you live in one place your entire life it is hard to define who you truly are.
-You have not had enough experiences that challenge your beliefs and values, and make you reflect on your own culture.
+You have not had enough experiences that challenge your beliefs and values and make you reflect on your own culture.
 You are shaped by your community and, as a result, have similar motivations and interests as those around you.
 When you travel, you are exposed to people from different backgrounds with different customs, traditions, and ways of thinking.
 These new relationships and experiences open up your mind, allowing you to discover a greater sense of self-awareness as you reflect on your own upbringing.

-If you grow up in Canada, the opportunities for certain activities, like snorkeling and surfing are limited.
+If you grow up in Canada, the opportunities for certain activities, like snorkelling and surfing are limited.
 The great news is, if you do a gap year in Australia you can literally do those activities every weekend!
-Traveling opens doors to new experiences and hobbies that you wouldn’t be able to try at home.
+Travelling opens doors to new experiences and hobbies that you wouldn’t be able to try at home.
 Maybe you can learn Thai kickboxing, salsa dancing, or get your scuba license.

 When you think of a gap year you may think of 18-year-olds drinking alcohol from buckets on the beach in Thailand.
 However, your gap year experience is yours to create in whichever way you want.
 You don’t have to burn a hole in your bank account backpacking around and partying.
 Instead, you can do a working holiday in a different country so that you can have an authentic experience living like a local while earning an income.
 That’s right, you can travel AND make money.

 The soft skills that you develop by embarking on a gap year or working holiday are insurmountable compared to what you would gain sticking to your 9-5 job at home.
-Traveling helps you develop skills that are transferable to any industry.
+Travelling helps you develop skills that are transferable to any industry.
 Such skills include problem-solving, effective communication, decisiveness, empathy, adaptability, resourcefulness, and leadership.
-Your real-world travel experiences will strengthen your character and skill set, making you a more desirable employee and qualified leader
+Your real-world travel experiences will strengthen your character and skill set, making you a more desirable employee and qualified leader.

 Have you always wanted to learn Spanish but never had the time to practice?
 Move to Chile!
 When you immerse yourself in a non-English speaking country you have real motivation to learn the language and constantly practice.
 The only real way to pick up a new language is to speak it every day!
 Did you fall asleep during history class?
 When you visit cities like Barcelona and Kyoto, history surrounds you in the architecture and cultural traditions.
-Traveling will fuel your curiosity and desire to learn in a way that you never had sitting in a classroom.
+Travelling will fuel your curiosity and desire to learn in a way that you never had sitting in a classroom.

-No matter how old you are, the idea of traveling to a new country can be an unnerving thought.
+No matter how old you are, the idea of travelling to a new country can be an unnerving thought.
 You don’t know what to expect, you don’t know anyone there, and you may not even speak the language.
 However, putting yourself in unpredictable situations is the only way you are going to become more independent and confident.
 Words can’t describe the sense of accomplishment you feel when you order a dish in a different language or see a world wonder up in person.
 Knowing that you made it happen for yourself is a major confidence boost.
 When we say you will come back a changed person, we aren’t kidding.

-So many people are concerned that traveling will stifle their career development.
+So many people are concerned that travelling will stifle their career development.
 However, if you speak to a professional who has taken a gap year, they will never say that they regret it.
-In fact, traveling can improve your resume.
+In fact, travelling can improve your resume.
 Travel develops your soft skills, increases your independence, and gives you interesting life experiences to put on your resume and talk about during interviews.
 Give this article a read to find out how travel makes you more employable.
 If you are really concerned about having a gap on your resume (which you shouldn’t be!) you can do a working holiday or internship to gain international work experience and make your resume really shine.

 This may be shocking to hear, but the world doesn’t revolve around you.
 If you leave the country, there will still be university programs and job openings when you get back; so don’t be afraid of taking a semester off or quitting your job.
 As mentioned earlier, you will develop into a more interesting person with an enhanced resume and, as a result, become more employable.
 You will return home more sure of what career path you want to take.